acomplicatedframework/ACWOL/index.md

 <hr>

-As you integrate these tenets and tools into your life, remember that the path to intellectual growth and enlightenment is continuous.
-Reflect on each principle, apply them in daily experience, and observe the transformative impact on your perspective and understanding.
+As you integrate these tenets and tools into your life, remember: intellectual growth is continuous.
+Reflect, apply, observe transformation.

-Embrace the simplicity and power of ACWOL, and let it guide you toward a more enlightened, balanced, and fulfilling life.
+Embrace the simplicity and power of ACWOL.